 Shawn Matthias, C, Vancouver Canucks (ESPN: 0.9 per cent; CBS: 2 per cent): A second round pick of the Red Wings in 2006, Matthias isn’t going to put up a lot of points, but had a very intriguing week with two goals, four points, a plus-3 rating, two penalty minutes, 15 shots on goal, three face-offs won and two blocked shots.
 In 27 games this season, the big (6′4″) pivot has six goals, 11 points, a minus-5 rating and 51 shots on goal.

 Brett Connolly, RW, Tampa Bay Lightning (ESPN: 0.8 per cent; CBS: 10 per cent): The former sixth overall pick hasn’t been all that impressive in his young NHL career so far, but had a good Week Eight with three goals, a plus-1 rating, five penalty minutes, two power play points, a game-winning goal, eight shots on goal, a face-off won and three hits.
 In 16 games this season, Connolly has five goals, a plus-2 rating and 27 shots on goal.
 Tread carefully as he’s not going to be a long-term answer to your Fantasy woes.

 STUDS AND DUDS

-And that’s it for our coverage of Week Six.
+And that wraps up our coverage of Fantasy hockey’s Week Eight.
 How did you do?
-Tell us in the comment section below.
+Do you find any sleepers we forgot to mention?
+Tell us in the comments below.